About the rides

 Are you merging groups together?

 Yes, we do mix groups together if it fits time wise.
-We usually announce on Social Media when there are rides scheduled with open spots left.
-This way, you can join a ride with others – which is great for single riders to avoid the extra fee.
+Have a look at our new calendar to see already scheduled rides with open spots which you could join – great for single riders to avoid the extra fee.
 Out of experience, we can say that most times, your ride will be only with your riding companions.

 About the horses